AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        E : Expr := (Num, 12);
     begin
        E.Left := new Expr'(Num, 15);
-       --  Illegal, will compile but fail at runtime end Main;
+       --  Will compile but fail at runtime end Main;

-Here is how you could write an evaluator for expressions above:
+Here is how you could write an evaluator for expressions:

 .. code:: ada
     :class: ada-run